Hikayat Muhammad Hanafiah

 Scanned and adapted to the MCP format in Canberra.

 Brakel's scientific transcription has been normalised.
-Specifically, his "x" has been rendered "kh" and his accented "g" as "gh".
+Specifically, his "x" has been rendered "kh" and his "ğ" (accented "g") as "gh".
 Brakel's representation of the diphthong "ay" (bagay, pakay etc.) has been changed to the standard "ai", with the loss of the distinction he was rightly making.
-His idiosyncratic method of marking reported direct speech has been corrected as far as possible.
+His idiosyncratic method of marking reported direct speech has been emended as far as possible.